Shooting with Neal Preston

 The 6 hours flew by (pun intended), and at the end of the flight he gave me a piece of paper and said "Here is my email, send me your information..
 I would love to buy a bag for my girlfriend.
 And if you ever come back to LA, I will shoot your collection".

 So I did.
 With an offer like that, how could I not?!
-I decided to "pass through" LA on my way back to Italy from Texas (that is my warped sense of geography now that I live in Europe, as everything within the US "seems" close).
+I decided to "pass through" LA on my way back to Italy from Texas (in my warped sense of geography now that I live in Europe, as everything within the US is "just" a short-haul flight).
 We rounded up a team and shot in the streets of LA.
 I wasn't quite prepared for working with someone of his level, but the shots looked great, and we had a LOT of fun.
+But most of all, I can always boast that the famous Neal Preston shot my first lookbook.